Replacing Security Certificates

-During installation, Veeam Backup for AWS automatically generates a default self-signed certificate.
-You can replace this default certificate with your own self-signed certificate or with a certificate that was obtained from a Certificate Authority (CA).
+When you install Veeam Backup for AWS, it automatically generates a default self-signed certificate.
+You can replace this default certificate with your own self-signed certificate or with a certificate obtained from a Certificate Authority (CA).
 To replace the currently used TLS certificate, do the following:

-- At the Certificate Source step of the wizard, select one of the following options:
+- At the Certificate Source step of the wizard, do the following:

-- Select Recreate a self-sign certificate to replace the existing certificate with a new self-signed certificate automatically generated by Veeam Backup for AWS.
+- Select the Recreate a self-sign certificate option if you want to replace the existing certificate with a new self-signed certificate automatically generated by Veeam Backup for AWS.